Alaska Sports Hall of Fame

 Harlow Robinson, Executive Director

 Founding member of the Alaska Sports Hall of Fame.
 Has been been involved with Healthy Futures since 2006, initially serving as an advisory board member.
 Prior to his current position Harlow worked with at-risk youth for 15 years as a direct care staff, supervisor and manager.
-Has served on numerous boards and commissions and is currently on the Municipality of Anchorage Parks and Recreation Commission.
+Has served on numerous boards and commissions including the Municipality of Anchorage Parks and Recreation Commission.
 An accomplished mountain runner, Harlow is involved in organizing numerous Alaska sporting events.
 Harlow@alaskasportshall.org

 Previous to joining Healthy Futures team she was the Program and Marketing Director of Alaska Cancer Care Alliance and over the past decade she has built a strong resume in planning and business development.
 Shelley grew up in both rural and urban Alaska being active/enjoying the great outdoors (especially rock climbing, skiing, running and hiking).
 Being healthy and enjoying our amazing state, especially rock climbing, skiing, running and hiking, is very important to her and she feels very passionate about the Healthy Future’s cause! email@example.com